Wint3rmute/ReqSnake/README.md

 > critical

 > REQ-CORE-2
-> A valid requirement is a blockquote with requirement ID as the first line, requirement description as a second line and additional fields as lines below.
+> A valid requirement is a blockquote with unique requirement ID as the first line, requirement description as a second line and additional fields as lines below.
 > critical

 > REQ-CORE-3